 The Vienna Congress

-The great powers (Prussia, Russia, France, Austria and the United Kingdom) wanted to restore the European balance and the old regimes in 1814 and 1815.
-After the end of the Holy Roman Empire in 1806 (disbanded by Napoleon) and the fall of Napoleon (1813), the continent should not be dominated by one power again.
+After the end of the Holy Roman Empire in 1806 (dissolved by Napoleon) and the fall of Napoleon (1813), the Continent was not to be dominated by one power again.

-On 8 September 1814, the English envoy reached a compromise: independence of the cantons, the abolition of internal customs barriers and aristocratic privileges and establishment of some federal institutions.
+On 8 September 1814, the English envoy reached a compromise: the independence of the cantons, the abolition of internal customs barriers and aristocratic privileges, and the establishment of some federal institutions.

 This constitution remained in force until 1848.
-Switzerland’s neutrality was guaranteed as early as 20 March 1815 and its external borders have remained unchanged, although the boundaries of cantons have sometimes been and are being adjusted and in 1979 a new canton (Jura) was recognised in the Constitution.
+Switzerland’s neutrality was guaranteed as early as 20 March 1815.
 (Source: Thierry Lentz, 1815.
 The Congress of Vienna and the New Foundation of Europe, Munich 2014).